What I build, and how engagements work.

 The shape of buyer this fits.

 Three concrete subtypes.
-If you recognize yourself here, the engagement is built for you.
+If one describes you, the engagement fits.

 Bootstrapped SaaS founders